Ben has a life-long interest in language and is particularly interested in the expressions, phrases, and idioms that contribute to it.

-To tell someone that they have allowed a person to be criticized or attacked, usually in an attempt to protect themselves.
+Meaning: An expression telling someone they have allowed a person to be criticized or attacked, usually, in an attempt to protect themselves.

-Example: "They offered me no support or advice; instead, I had to fend for myself.
-He threw me to the dogs."
+Example: "They offered me no support or advice; instead, I had to fend for myself—they threw me to the dogs."

 Example: "Joey stepped up his game this year.
 He is now up there running with the big dogs."

 27. Bite the Hand That Feeds You